-Home security is a concern for many homeowners and in some cases, double locks on the doors or security windows do not provide adequate peace of mind.
-Home alarm systems offer extensive security services that may allow you to feel safer and more protected in your home.
+Home security is a concern for many homeowners and, in some cases, double locks on the doors or security windows do not provide adequate peace of mind.
+The best home security systems offer extensive security services that may allow you to feel safer and more protected in your home.
 However, depending on your situation, an alarm system may also present several disadvantages.
 Understanding both the positives and negatives can help you determine whether a home alarm system is a good fit for your home and family.

-If you install a monitored alarm system in your home, you and your family have round-the-clock the protection against break-ins.
+If you install a monitored alarm system in your home (whether it's DIY or professionally installed), you and your family have round-the-clock the protection against break-ins.
 Some systems also have fire alarms built in, which provides additional reassurance.
 The constant protection of an alarm system is particularly comforting when you may be away from your home for an extended period or you must leave your children home alone for an evening.
 It also means that your home is protected while you are sleeping so you can have peace of mind about your family's safety and get a good night's sleep.

 Most home alarm systems provide small lawn signs or placards for your window that indicate that your home is protected by a security company.
 In many cases, the presence of this type of sign alone may persuade burglars and other criminals to pass over your home and move on to a dwelling that is not protected by a security system.
 Be sure to clearly display the decals and signs from your monitoring company to fully advertise your home's security.

 While there is a significant cost to install a home alarm system, it can mean a financial advantage as well.
 Your insurance company may actually adjust the rate on your homeowners insurance policy if you have a system installed in your home.
 Because your home is protected from theft — and in many cases, fire — costly incidences that might require you to make a claim are less likely to occur in your home.
 As a result, your insurance company can lower your rate.